DreamLab/VmShepherd/docs/user/concept.rst

         "list vms" -> "terminate dead vms" -> "create missing" -> healthcheck -> end;
     }

-In one cycle vmshepherd tries to maintain cluster of VMs in count defined in configuration up and running.
+In one cycle VmShepherd tries to maintain up and running cluster of VMs defined in the configuration.